brunzibeer/brunzibeer/README.md

  ### Hi, I'm Mattia 👋

- - 👨‍🎓 I graduated in Computer Engineering M.Sc. at the University of Modena and Reggio Emilia ([UNIMORE](https://international.unimore.it/))
+ - 👨🏻‍🎓 I graduated cum Laude in Computer Engineering M.Sc. at the University of Modena and Reggio Emilia ([UNIMORE](https://international.unimore.it/))
  - 📚 My background is mixed between AI, Data Analysis, Robotics and Full-Stack Development.
+ - 👨🏻‍💻 Currently working as a Software Engineer at CloudFire Srl

   ### My Vision🌄
   Always be hungry of knowledge in order to be a better version of yourself every single day.